ikokkari/CCPS209Labs/bounty.md

-# Bug Bounty List for CCPS 209
+# Bounty List for CCPS 209 Lab Problems

 To ensure that these problems and their automated testers do not contain any errors that would make them impossible for students to solve, the author Ilkka Kokkarinen offers a bounty of **three extra lab marks** to the first solver of each problem in the list below.